stefano85falasca/DisplayLinkInterview/README.md

 Modules
 ======
-This is a contrived example that maybe didn't need dividing in modules, but I did.
+This is a contrived example that maybe didn't need dividing in modules, but I did divide it into:
 * display - library providing the Display class
 * common - library providing assertions
 * testscreens - library providing the ramp generation facilities